Felienne/Quarto/README.md

  * Create a new F Sharp Project
  * Add a reference to CNFify
  * Add 'open CNFify' to the top of your .fs file

-### Defining variables

-Define vars by making a Var: let x = Var "b"

-### Creating clauses
-Make clauses with And Or and Not as explained above
+ * Make one big clause (maybe with the helper superconjunction!)
+ * makeDimacs gives you a string to put into any SAY solver

 ## From C Sharp

-From C# it is a bit more involved:
+The basics from C Sharp are easy too:
  * Create a new C Sharp Project
  * Add a reference to CNFify
  * Add 'using CNFify' to the top of your .cs file

+But, the rest is a bit more involved unfortunately.

 ### Defining variables

-Defining variables too is a bit more cumbersome from C Sharp.
+Defining variables  is a bit more cumbersome from C Sharp.
 Each type you define in an F Sharp project automatically gets a constructor that starts with new.
 Thus, you make a new instance of a type with:

 var name = CNFify.Term.NewVar("name");
 var name2 = CNFify.Term.NewVar("name2");